-The project site is not located within an airport land use plan nor is the site located within two miles of a public airport or public use airport.40 The nearest public airport to the city is the Southern California Logistics Airport located approximately 3.59 miles northeast of the project site.41 The Airport Park Overlay District is located approximately 4,200 feet southwest of the project site.42 The Overlay District is intended to guide development around Adelanto Airport-52CL, which is a privately owned airport managed by the Adelanto Airport Property Owner's Association.43 This district consists of single-family residences with private hangers located in close proximity to the runways.
+District is located approximately 1,000 feet west of the project site.
+44 The Overlay District is intended to guide development around Adelanto Airport-52CL, which is a privately owned airport managed by the Adelanto Airport Property Owner's Association.
+45 This district consists of single-family residences with private hangers located in close proximity to the runways.
 The city's municipal code offers descriptions of land uses that are hazardous to the safety of airport operations which include the following:

-- Any use which would direct a steady light or flashing light of red, white, green, or amber colors associated with airport operations toward an aircraft engaged in an initial straight climb following takeoff or toward an aircraft engaged in a straight final approach toward a landing at the airport, other than an FAA approved navigational signal light or visual slope indicator; - Any use which would cause sunlight to be reflected toward an aircraft engaged in an initial straight climb following takeoff or toward an aircraft engaged in a straight final approach toward a landing at an airport; - Any use which would generate smoke or which would attract large concentrations of birds, or which may otherwise affect safe air navigation within this area; - Any use which would generate electrical interference that would be detrimental to the operation of aircraft and/or aircraft instrumentation; and - Any land use involving, as the primary activity, the manufacture, storage, or distribution of explosives or flammable or hazardous materials.44
+- Any use which would direct a steady light or flashing light of red, white, green, or amber colors associated with airport operations toward an aircraft engaged in an initial straight climb following takeoff or toward an aircraft engaged in a straight final approach toward a landing at the airport, other than an FAA approved navigational signal light or visual slope indicator; - Any use which would cause sunlight to be reflected toward an aircraft engaged in an initial straight climb following takeoff or toward an aircraft engaged in a straight final approach toward a landing at an airport; - Any use which would generate smoke or which would attract large concentrations of birds, or which may otherwise affect safe air navigation within this area; - Any use which would generate electrical interference that would be detrimental to the operation of aircraft and/or aircraft instrumentation; and - Any land use involving, as the primary activity, the manufacture, storage, or distribution of explosives or flammable or hazardous materials.46

 The project site is outside of the overlay district and does not fall under any of the above criteria.
-The project will not introduce a structure that will interfere with the approach and take off of airplanes utilizing any regional airports.
+The project will not introduce a structure that will interfere with the approach and take off of airplanes utilizing any regional airports..
 As a result, less than significant impacts would occur.